cedx/lcov.php/doc/index.md

 Parse and format [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) coverage reports, in [PHP](https://www.php.net).

+!!! danger
+	This package has been renamed to [`cedx/lcov.hx`](https://docs.belin.io/lcov.hx), and its version number resetted.
+	Please update your `composer.json` file.

 ## Quick start
 Install the latest version of **LCOV Reports for PHP** with [Composer](https://getcomposer.org):